castwide/vscode-ruby-debug/README.md

 The simplest configuration is "Launch."
 It will start the debugger with a Ruby file in your workspace.
 The default behavior is to prompt the user for a file.
 You can set the `program` option to a specific file instead; e.g., `"program": "${workspaceFolder}/path/to/your/file.rb"`.

+### Debugging External Programs

 The debugger can also launch external Ruby executables.
-The configuration snippets include examples for debugging Rails and RSpec.
+The debug configuration snippets include an example for debugging RSpec.

+### Using Bundler

+Launch configurations include a `useBundler` option.
+If it's `true`, the debugger will start with `bundle exec readapt serve` before launching the program.

 ## Work in Progress

 * Conditional breakpoints
 * Multiple stack frames per thread
-* Individual thread control
 * Evaluate expressions
 * Use rvm/rbenv rubies